Find Online Colleges

 From its long tail to its famous "sky dance," no other Oklahoma bird is more striking and identifiable than the scissor-tailed flycatcher, (Muscivora forficata.)
 No wonder the State Legislature adopted the scissortail as the state bird May 26, 1951, after school children discovered enormous support from garden clubs and Audubon Society chapters.
 The selection is even more special because none of the other seven states in which scissortails nest have named it as their state bird.

-Description of the Oklahoma State Bird: Scissor-tailed Flycatcher
+Oklahoma State Bird: Scissor-tailed Flycatcher

 Well-scissortail, Texas bird-of-paradise and swallowtailed flycatcher.